 - Low fat content

-They should also be hard/crunchy as these types of treats are eaten and digested more slowly, therefore they don’t raise blood glucose as quickly as soft/moist treats may do.
+Treats that are hard/crunchy are also eaten and digested more slowly, therefore they don’t raise blood glucose as quickly as soft/moist treats may do.

 All of this can be found in commercial dog treats.